Difference-in-Differences with Time-varying Continuous Treatments using Double/Debiased Machine Learning: Introduction

 To address these limitations, we propose an DiD approach for a time-varying continuous treatment across multiple time periods, enabling the assessment of the average treatment effect on the treated (ATET) when comparing two non-zero treatment doses, such as a higher versus a lower vaccination rate in a region.
 Identification relies on a conditional parallel trend assumption imposed on the mean potential outcome under the lower dose, given observed covariates and past treatment histories.
 This assumption requires that, conditional on covariates and previous treatments, the counterfactual outcomes of the treatment group (receiving the higher treatment dose) under the lower dose follow the same mean outcome trend as in the control group (receiving the lower treatment dose).
 We note that this parallel trend assumption on counterfactual outcomes under a positive treatment dose is more stringent than that on non-treated outcomes, see e.g., the discussion in \cite{Fricke2017}, which is the trade-off for DiD-based identification of causal effects based on comparisons of non-zero treatment doses.

-We suggest novel semiparametric kernel-based DiD estimators for both repeated cross-sections, in which subjects differ across time periods; and panel data, in which the same subjects are repeatedly observed across periods.
+We suggest novel semiparametric kernel-based DiD estimators for both repeated cross-sections, in which subjects differ across time periods, and panel data, in which the same subjects are repeatedly observed across periods.
 The estimators adopt the double/debiased machine learning (DML) framework introduced in \cite{Chetal2018} to control for covariates and past treatment histories in a data-adaptive manner, which appears attractive in applications where the number of potential control variables is large relative to the sample size.
 Thus, we estimate the models for the conditional mean outcomes and conditional treatment densities - also known as generalized treatment propensity scores, based on machine learning and use these nuisance parameters as plug-ins in doubly robust (DR) score functions (see for instance \cite{Robins+94} and \cite{RoRo95}, which are tailored to DiD-based ATET estimation).

 These DR scores include kernel functions on the continuous treatment as also considered in \cite{Kennedyetal2017} and \cite{colangelo2023doubledebiasedmachinelearning}, when imposing a selection-on-observables-assumption (rather than a parallel trend assumption) for identification.
-Under an appropriately shrinking bandwidth as the sample size increases, we demonstrate that our estimators satisfy \citeauthor{Neyman1959}-orthogonality, implying that they are substantially robust to approximation errors in the nuisance parameters under specific regularity conditions - e.g., approximate sparsity when using lasso regression for nuisance parameter estimation as considered in \cite{Bellonietal2014}).
+Under an appropriately shrinking bandwidth as the sample size increases, we demonstrate that our estimators satisfy \citeauthor{Neyman1959}-orthogonality, implying that they are substantially robust to approximation errors in the nuisance parameters under specific regularity conditions - e.g., approximate sparsity when using lasso regression \citep{Tibshirani96} for nuisance parameter estimation as considered in \cite{Bellonietal2014}).
 Following \cite{Chetal2018}, we also apply cross-fitting such that the nuisance parameters and scores are not simultaneously estimated in the same parts of the data, to avoid overfitting.
 To account for the biases introduced by the kernel functions, we use undersmoothed bandwidths, implying that the biases vanish asymptotically.
 We show that under particular regularity conditions, the DML kernel estimators satisfy asymptotic normality, which also provides us with an asymptotic formula for variance estimation.
-We also conduct a simulation study, which points to a compelling finite sample behavior of undersmoothed versions of our estimators under a sample size of several thousand observations.